Real Estate15 min read

 After Passing Your Exam

-1. Complete fingerprinting as required
+1. Complete fingerprinting (if not already done)

-2. Submit license application to Division
+2. Submit license application to the Ohio Division of Real Estate (if not already submitted)

-4. Obtain employing broker before activation
+3. Confirm broker sponsorship before activation

-5. Complete 20-hour post-license in first year
+4. Complete 20-hour post-license education within first 12 months

 6. Begin your real estate career in Ohio